 In addition to requiring new labeling on these prescript"...

 Medical Editor: John P. Cunha, DO, FACOEP

-Relistor (methylnaltrexone bromide) reduces constipation caused by narcotic medications that are often used to treat pain in people with terminal illness.
-It is usually given after laxatives have been tried without successful treatment of constipation.
-Relistor is a special narcotic drug that blocks certain effects of other narcotic medicines.
-Common side effects include stomach pain, gas, nausea, diarrhea, dizziness, or sweating.
+Relistor (methylnaltrexone bromide) is a mu-opioid receptor antagonist, a type of special narcotic drug that blocks certain effects of other narcotic medicines, used to reduce constipation caused by narcotic medications that are often used to treat pain in people with terminal illness.
+Relistor is usually given after laxatives have been tried without successful treatment of constipation.
+Common side effects of Relistor include stomach pain, gas, nausea, diarrhea, dizziness, or increased sweating.

 Relistor is administered as a subcutaneous (under the skin) injection.
 The usual schedule is one dose every other day, but no more than one dose in a 24-hour period Dosage is based on the patient's weight.
 Relistor may interact with buprenorphine, butorphanol, codeine, hydrocodone, hydromorphone, levorphanol, meperidine, methadone, morphine, nalbuphine, naloxone, oxycodone, oxymorphone or propoxyphene.
 Tell your doctor all medications you use.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment with Relistor.
 It is unknown if this medication passes into breast milk or if it could harm a nursing baby.
 Consult your doctor before breast-feeding.

 Our Relistor (methylnaltrexone bromide) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.